Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 So maybe at this stage, book yourselves into a hotel and have a soft and fluffy bed for a night or you stay in your car somewhere along the busy streets of Lisbon which will work just fine.

-Well known and loved by many, Portugal’s capital has lots and lots to offer – ranging from great places to eat and go out in the culinary paradise Bairro Alto to picturesque lookouts, fascinating churches and very pretty cobblestone streets.
+Well known and loved by many, Portugal’s capital has lots of things to do – ranging from great places to eat and go out in the culinary paradise Bairro Alto to picturesque lookouts, fascinating churches and very pretty cobblestone streets.

 Having said that, spending some more time in Lisbon is definitely worth a thought.
 For now, I will highlight the things that are absolutely mandatory – the rest will follow a little later in my Lisbon city travel guide!